-Sara Rau (b.
-1932), writer and editor.
+Sara Rau (1932-2017), writer and editor.
 Interviewed by Ann Imlah Schneider February 29, 2012, in Schneider’s home in Washington, D.C.
 Transcript and digital audio DVD (copyright SWG).
 AA, Stephens College, Columbia, Missouri; BA, University of Missouri.
 Author of A Brief Guide to Turkish Decorative Motifs.
 The interview covers her early life in Missouri and education.
 After her marriage to Bill Rau, Foreign Service Officer, they lived in Turkey, Afghanistan, Greece, and South Africa.
 Rau joined SWG (Washington Group) in 1977 and received the Meritorious Service Award in 2008; President 2002–2005.

 Doris L. Rich (1920–2009), biographer, aviator historian.
 Interviewed in 2001 by Sara Rau, two audiotapes and transcript (copyright SWG).
 Flint Junior College (now University of Michigan at Flint), 1938–39; University of Michigan at Flint, 1939–1940; BA, American University, School of International Studies, 1972, East Asian studies.
 Author of Amelia Earhart: A Biography; Queen Bess: Daredevil Aviator, a biography of Bessie Coleman, the first black to get an international flying license; and The Magnificent Moisants: Champions of Early Flight, the first family of American pioneer fliers.
 The interview covers Rich’s childhood and education, her participation in World War II, and five decades of living overseas, largely in East Asia.
 From 1944 until 1983 she worked in the South Pacific and throughout Asia as a Red Cross Field Assistant, Army information officer, free-lance journalist and photographer, writer in Fodor’s Guide for Hong Kong and Taiwan, English teacher, and wife of journalist-Foreign Service officer.
 Postings included Guam, Korea, Shanghai, Hong Kong, Indonesia, Bangladesh, Bangkok, Khon Kaen (NE Thailand) and Ghana.
 She also describes how she came to write best-selling biographies of pioneer women aviators (all published by the Smithsonian Press) and how she taught herself the principles of accurate biographical research.
 Rich joined SWG in 1990.